 Guidance paper H has been elaborated by the Commission, with the title "A harmonised approach relating to dangerous substances under the construction products directive".
-The guidance paper makes a link to a database, that contains information about Community and national provisions on dangerous substances (to be found at the Construction web site "CREATE" on EUROPA, accessed through http://europa.eu.int/comm/enterprise/construction/internal/hygiene.htm).
-Specification writers should use this database as a guide but must also take account of any other relevant legislation on dangerous substances min the Member States, which the database does not yet include.
+The guidance paper makes a link to a database that contains information about Community and national provisions on dangerous substances (to be found at the Construction web site "CREATE" on EUROPA, accessed through http://europa.eu.int).
+Specification writers should use this database as a guide but must also take account of any other relevant legislation or dangerous substances, which the database does not yet include.